Annakili: Production

 When Ilaiyaraaja met Panchu Arunachalam, the latter asked if the former had composed any songs; Ilaiyaraaja casually sang a bunch of songs, one of which was "Annakkili Unnai Theduthe".
-An impressed Panchu Arunachalam decided to write a screenplay based on these songs and on story Marathuvechi written by R. Selvaraj to accommodate these songs; the film would be titled Annakili.
-While scouting for various locations, it was Sivakumar who finally zeroed in and suggested a village Thengumarahada situated at Kovai district which had only 10 homes and mostly has huts where they primarily shot the film except for the climax which was shot in Chennai and Salem Ratna Studios.
+An impressed Panchu Arunachalam decided to write a screenplay based on these songs and on the story Marathuvechi written by R. Selvaraj to accommodate these songs; the film would be titled Annakili.
+The filming began at Pannari near Coimbatore where the song "Sondhamillai Bandhamillai" was shot.
+While scouting for various locations, it was Sivakumar who finally zeroed in and suggested a village Thengumarahada situated at Nilgiris district which had only 10 homes and mostly has huts where they primarily shot the film except for the climax which was shot in Chennai and Salem Ratna Studios.
 The filming was completed within a month.
-The film was made on a shoestring budget under ₹4 lakh (worth ₹4.7 crore in 2021 prices) The climax, featuring a theatre being set on fire, was inspired by the film Kannagi.
+The film was made on a shoestring budget under ₹4 lakh (worth ₹4.7 crore in 2021 prices) The climax, featuring a theatre being set on fire, was inspired by the 1942 film Kannagi.
+It was shot on a theatre set built on Ratna Studios at Salem.
+That scene was filmed in three units; with director P. Madhavan, mentor of Devaraj-Mohan filmed some shots of it.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, who made his debut as composer with this film, and the lyrics were written by Panchu Arunachalam.
-When Arunachalam was in search of new composer who can deliver new kind of music, it was Selvaraj who suggested Raja's name.
-Arunachalam added "Ilaiya" (Ilaiya means younger in Tamil) as prefix in his name Raaja and he named as "Ilaiyaraaja" to differentiate from the already established composer A. M. Rajah.
-For the soundtrack, Ilaiyaraaja applied the techniques of modern popular film music orchestration to Tamil folk poetry and folk song melodies, which created a fusion of Western and Tamil idioms.
-The song "Machanai Paartheengala" was originally composed and sung at a marriage by Ilaiyaraaja and his orchestra even before the film's release.
-The violin portions of the song were used by K for the "Bar Anthem" in Mugamoodi (2012).
-The song "Sonthamillai Banthamillai" is based on Nadanamakriya raga.
-Arunachalam revealed he wrote lyrics for the song "Sondhamillai" even before its tune was composed while lyrics for songs "Machanai", "Annakili Unnai" and "Suttha Samba" were written after its tunes were composed.

-When the song "Annakili Unnai" was being recorded, during the first take the studio faced a power cut though it was recorded in second take but the song was not recorded clearly as the recorder's assistant forgot to plug in the switch but it was finalised in third take.

-The song "Sonthamillai Banthamillai" was deleted during the first release of the film however after fans demanded the song it was later again added into the film.
+Ilaiyaraaja used the techniques of modern film music orchestration, fusing Indian and Western classical music with Tamil folk.
 The soundtrack became hugely popular and its success established Ilaiyaraaja as a leading composer in Tamil cinema.
+"Machanai Paartheengala"—which Ilaiyaraaja composed and sung at a marriage before the film's release—eventually became a huge success.